marcusmcb/twitch-chat-bot/README.md

 ## Twitch Chat Bot
 <hr>

-This is a Node script that you can use to respond to chat commands in your Twitch channel.
+This is a Node script that acts as a chat-bot that you can use to respond to chat commands in your connected Twitch channel.
 Channel connectivity is established via the TMI.js library.

 You'll need to generate an OAuth token <a href="https://twitchapps.com/tmi/">to link the bot to Twitch via TMI</a>.

-If you're looking to create a bot for an existing account, you'll probably want to create a 2nd "bot" account to handle chat commands for the first.
+Make sure that you're logged into the Twitch account that you want the script to respond from, which will typically be a dedicated chat-bot account for your main channel.
 <hr>

 ## Current dependencies:

+* tmi.js
 * dotenv
-* request
-* tmi.js
 * axios (optional)
 * cheerio (optional)
 * obs-websocket-js (optional)